braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/scheduled_delivery.md

 ### Use Cases

-Designated time schedules are best suited for messages scheduled in advance and recurring campaigns - such as [onboarding][7] and retention - that run regularly on all qualified users.
+Designated time schedules are best suited for messages scheduled in advance and recurring campaigns - such as onboarding and retention - that run regularly on all qualified users.

 ## Option 3: Intelligent Timing